iceyouyou/UUCustomRoot/README.md

 }
 ```

-Do pop action whit `popToCustomRootViewControllerAnimated` in [cViewController]:
+Pop back to [aViewController] by using `popToCustomRootViewControllerAnimated` method in [cViewController]:
 ```objective-c
 [self.navigationController popToCustomRootViewControllerAnimated:YES];
 ```